 A modern workplace is a digital and physical space that meets the needs of your business and users, meaning you can continue to work as you would in the office, anytime, any place.
 All you need is a secure internet connection.

-If you don’t have an Office 365 subscription, there is a free version of Teams available for up to 300 users.
+If you don’t have an Microsoft 365 subscription, there is a free version of Teams available for up to 300 users.
 Alternatively, in response to the increased need for employees to work from home, Microsoft has released a free 6-month trial of Teams that lets an IT Admin roll out the application to users.
 However, if you already have Office 365 Business Premium or Enterprise E3, then it comes packed with even more features.
 If you’re interested in trialling a free Microsoft 365 license, get in touch!

 It is important to think about your current cyber security and disaster recovery solutions to ensure the security of your data and limit the risk of downtime.
 It’s times like these that cybercriminals will take advantage of the panic, meaning you and your staff need to be extra vigilant and cyber aware.